ST. MATTHEW’S INVITES YOU TO WORSHIP WITH US

 We continue our exploration of the Apocalypse of John, also known as the Revelation to John.
 We will be using the commentary: The Book of Revelation (Collegeville Bible Commentary – New Testament Series No 11) by the pre-eminent New Testament scholar Pheme Perkins.
 Copies of the book are available for $10 in the parish office or you can pick one up an any Bible Study meeting.

-Reading/Homework for the Week of April 23rd – Please read Revelation chapters 16-17 before class.
+Reading/Homework – Please read Revelation chapters 18-19 before class.
 I encourage you to make notes and write down questions that the reading provokes.
 Please also read Pheme Perkins’ commentary paragraphs.

 Episcopal Church joins religious freedom lawsuit challenging ICE enforcement actions in churches